Florida–Georgia football rivalry: Series trends

 Georgia dominated the early rivalry.
 Florida did not score a single point against the Bulldogs until their fifth (or sixth) meeting.
 The Gators won their first two games against Georgia in 1928 and 1929, when coach Charlie Bachman's squads briefly brought Florida's football program to national prominence.
 However, after a scoreless tie in 1930, Georgia resumed its dominance, winning fifteen out of the next seventeen games in the series as coach Wally Butts led the Bulldogs to several SEC championships while the Gators suffered through a period of mediocrity in the 1930s and 1940s.

 Florida finally enjoyed longer-term success in the rivalry in the 1950s under coach Bob Woodruff, a trend that continued into the 1960s under coach Ray Graves.
 The hiring of new Georgia coach Vince Dooley in 1964 evened the rivalry for the remainder of the decade, and in the 1970s and 1980s, his Bulldog squads usually won the game in Jacksonville while winning a national championship in 1980 along the way.
 Coach Steve Spurrier's arrival in Gainesville turned the rivalry back around beginning in 1990, and his Gator squads went 11–1 against the Bulldogs.
-Coach Urban Meyer continued Florida's winning trend through the mid-2000s, but the rivalry has been unusually even since 2008.
-Florida began a three game series win streak in that season, which was followed by a three game Georgia streak, then another three game streak for Florida, which was answered by three Georgia wins, marking the longest evenly-divided dozen years in series history.
+Coach Urban Meyer continued Florida's winning trend through the mid-2000s, but the rivalry was unusually even between 2008-2019.
+Florida began a three game series win streak in 2008, which was followed by a three game Georgia streak, then another three game streak for Florida, which was answered by three Georgia wins, marking the longest evenly-divided dozen years in series history.
+As of the 2024 meeting, Georgia has won seven out of the last eight meetings, with current head coach Kirby Smart holding a 7-2 record against the Gators.

+Conference implications & upsets

 Since the 1960s, the Florida–Georgia rivalry often held conference or national championship implications for one or both teams, and both schools have had title hopes dashed in the game, sometimes in a surprising upset.
-In 1966, the Bulldogs intercepted 3 passes by eventual Heisman Trophy winner Steve Spurrier, derailing the Gators' title hopes in a 27–10 upset.
-On the other hand, Florida's upset win over Georgia in 2002 was the Bulldogs' only loss of the season and likely cost them a chance to play for a national championship.
-The rivalry has taken on even more importance since the SEC split into divisions in 1992.
-Both teams were placed in the SEC East, meaning that the contest has often decided who will play in the SEC Championship Game.
-To date, Florida has fifteen Eastern Division titles while Georgia has twelve.
+In 1966, the Bulldogs intercepted 3 passes by eventual Heisman Trophy winner Steve Spurrier, derailing the Gators' conference title hopes in a 27–10 upset.
+Florida's SEC title hopes were similarly dashed by the Bulldogs in 1975 and 1976, and their first ever stint atop the AP poll ended after one week in 1985 with a loss in Jacksonville.
+In 2002, Florida turned the tables by posting a major upset win over Georgia.
+It was the Bulldogs' only blemish on the season and likely cost them a chance to play for the national championship.